-I wasn't expecting much to begin with, but this has been by far the most disappointing visit so far.
+I wasn't expecting much to begin with, but this has been by far the most frustrating visit so far.

-To be fair, she had all kinds of factors working against her; took longer than expected to get through immigration, to ship 1/3 of my luggage then to get intl data roaming with Verizon working which eventually epicfailed.
-By the time I got to eating which I basically came here for, it was past 8:30pm only at a tourist attraction with questinable authenticity which reasonably annoyed me.
-I do admit that I came in with a bad attitude, and a jam session I stumbled upon was so uninspired that it made me wanna rethink my own, let alone the decision to stay a night here.
+To be fair, SG had all kinds of factors working against her; it took longer than expected to get through immigration, to ship 1/3 of my luggage AND to get int'l data roaming with Verizon working which eventually failed.
+By the time I got to eating which I basically came here for, it was past 8:30pm and at a tourist attraction with questionable authenticity, which reasonably annoyed me.
+Then a jam session I stumbled upon was so uninspired that it made me wanna rethink my own event, let alone the decision to stay a night here.
 I will have to elaborate on this in a later post.
 Also this Tiger beer is giving me headache.